19th European Society for Biomedical Research on Alcoholism Conference

 15:10-15:30

-D. Shawcross, London, UK
+V. Patel, London, UK

-15:30-15:50 COFFEE BREAK
+15:30-15:50 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 15:50-17:10

-17:10-17:30 COFFEE BREAK
+17:10-17:30 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 17:30-17:50

-9:45-10:00 COFFEE BREAK
+9:45-10:00 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Alcohol-related inflammation and the brain

-Session 31.
-Contribution of inflammatory mechanisms to alcohol-related brain abnormalities: a translational approach
+Session 32: Contribution of inflammatory mechanisms to alcohol-related brain abnormalities: a translational approach

-Chairs: P. De Timary, Louvain, BEL, A. Pitel, Caen, FRA
+Chairs: P. De Timary, Louvain, BEL; A. Pitel, Caen, FRA

 Exploring the role of x-binding protein-1 (XBP1) in the gut-brain axis during alcohol-related liver disease

-C. Sanz-Garcia, Madrid, ESP
+C. Sanz-García, Madrid, ESP

 Investigating the evolution and the links between systemic inflammation, behavioral symptoms and brain structure during early alcohol cessation in alcohol use disorders